For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause some confusion.

-Your ebook will be eligible for 70% royalty earnings on sales to customers in Brazil, Japan, India, and Mexico.
+Your ebook will be eligible for 70% royalty earnings on your list price to customers in Brazil, Japan, India, and Mexico.

 KDP Select Cons

-Exclusivity restrictions stop you from being able to offer or promote your ebook anywhere else other than Amazon.
+Exclusivity restrictions stop you from being able to offer your ebook for sale, or your ebook for free, anywhere else other than Amazon.

 Auto-renewal can be a trap.
-Check carefully to avoid rolling over for another three months.
+Check very carefully, as illustrated earlier, to avoid rolling over unintentionally for another three months.

-However, if you are happy to have your ebook on Amazon only, and use the promotional services it offers, then KDPS should be your choice.
+But if you are content to have your ebooks published and for sale on Amazon only, and have your ebook included in Kindle Unlimited and use the promotional services Amazon offers, then KDP Select should be your choice.

-If you want to get the best of both worlds, you can hop in and out of KDPS.
-This is what many authors and publishers do to maximise book sales potential.
-From my own experience, I favour putting some of my ebooks into KDP Select for the summer months, and then back to standard KDP for the rest of the year.
+From my own experience, I favor putting some of my ebooks into Select for the summer months and then back to standard KDP for the rest of the year.